 We've been at DFES for almost 6 years now with a 5th grader about to graduate.
 Almost all of the teachers here are awesome and our kids have had a great educational experience.
 If you're looking for a LOT of homework and focus on teaching to the test this probably isn't the school for you.
 However if you're looking for a well-rounded education that doesn't only focus on classroom academics DFES is a wonderful school.
 They now have an amazing Outdoor Ed instructor who teaches gardening and cooking with ingredients from the garden.
 There's always plenty of art both visual and performing activities to keep the kids engaged.
 My kids have also greatly enjoyed many science lessons.
 It is a caring community and we've made some fabulous friends with other families here.
 It's a great place to volunteer and I find that if you take the time to be involved your experience here becomes more enjoyable.

 Feinstein (Dianne) Elementary School is a public elementary school in San Francisco.
-The principal of Feinstein (Dianne) Elementary School is Michelle Chang, whose e-mail is firstname.lastname@example.org.
-518 children attend Feinstein (Dianne) Elementary School and identify primarily as Unspecified, Hispanic, and Filipino.
-27% of the Feinstein (Dianne) Elementary School students have "limited English proficiency."
-29% of the 518 students here get reduced lunch prices.
-The ratio of students to teachers at Feinstein (Dianne) Elementary School is 17:1.
+The principal of Feinstein (Dianne) Elementary School is Michelle Chang, who can be contacted at email@example.com.
+518 students go to Feinstein (Dianne) Elementary School and are mostly Multiracial, Unspecified, and Asian.
+24% of the Feinstein (Dianne) Elementary School students have "limited English proficiency."
+30% of the 518 students here have subsidized lunches.
+The student to teacher ratio at Feinstein (Dianne) Elementary School is 17:1.
 St. Cecilia Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture